 - other classifications that make sense in your jewelry business

-The key in this stage is to organize using as much accurate product data as possible not only to locate items easily, but also to avoid or make uncovering and investigating errors without difficulty.
+The key in this stage is to organize using as much accurate product data as possible not only to locate items easily but also to avoid or uncover and investigate errors without difficulty.

 Use your GemLightbox (if you have one) to capture a precise representation of your stocks.
 There is no better or faster way towards studio-quality stock images than this device can offer.
-You’ll get to capture jewelry images by simply plugging it in, positioning your pieces inside the lightbox, and using your smartphone to capture.
+You’ll get to capture jewelry images by simply plugging them in, positioning your pieces inside the lightbox, and using your smartphone to capture them.

 See sample photos below.

-To track and manage inventory using this approach, jewelry business owners, like yourself, must first classify your stocks by profitability where Group A inventory accounts for 80% of revenue, Group B inventory accounts for 15% of revenue and Group C for 5% of revenue.
-Once the categorization process is complete, your supply manager must then strictly control your Group A inventory, ensuring that all stocks under this class are secured in a safe storage area, and that stocks are always available.
-The control reduces in Group C, so avoid overstocking in this area, while Group B inventory stands in the middle and might go towards Group A or C in the long run; hence, proper monitoring and data recording are required.
+To track and manage inventory using this approach, jewelry business owners, like yourself, must first classify their stocks by profitability where Group A inventory accounts for 80% of revenue, Group B inventory accounts for 15% of revenue, and Group C for 5% of revenue.
+Once the categorization process is complete, your supply manager must then strictly control your Group A inventory, ensuring that all stocks under this class are secured in a safe storage area and that stocks are always available.
+The control reduces in Group C, so avoid overstocking in this area, while Group B inventory stands in the middle and might go towards Group A or C in the long run; hence, it needs proper monitoring and data recording.

 The key benefit of this technique is the opportunity to identify hotspots by knowing the worst and best-selling items in your jewelry collection.

 As we’ve mentioned at the outset, obsolete inventory is often a result of unsold items for reasons that they may have gone out of style or season.
-To avoid deadstocking, ensure that you’re updated in the latest and hottest trends in the jewelry industry.
+To avoid deadstocking, ensure that you keep abreast of the latest and hottest trends in the jewelry industry.